Mini Burger Buns

 Craving something sweet?
 These buns are just as tasty filled with coconut kaya jam or a drizzle of condensed milk.
 They’re soft, slightly chewy, and make the perfect afternoon snack, especially with a cup of rose milk tea or lemongrass pandan tea on the side.

-FAQs about Mini Burger Buns
+Mini Burger Buns FAQs

 What makes mini burger buns soft and fluffy?